MartinBradbury/MEB-wildlife-photography/README.md

 ## User Testing

 The website has been published on GitHub pages and I have shared it with friends, family and peer-code-review on slack.
 Following feedback from these sources and from my mentor I have implemented slight changes to the design, layout and responsiveness of the website.
+The website is responsive for different screen sizes and all the content is visible on all devices tested.

 ## Lighthouse results:
 I have used the developer tools in google chrome to test each page in my website for performance, accessibility, best practise and SEO.
 Below is an example of the homepage.